stlab/better-code/better-code/src/chapter-2-contracts.md

 Also, the `count` property now reports the wrong length; it needs to return `xs.count` instead of `ys.count`.

-So a weaker invariant complicated the implementation and made it more fragile.
-In this case, only two adjustments were needed, but in principle it could be many more.
+As is often the case, a weaker invariant complicated the implementation and made it more fragile.
+Here, only two adjustments were needed, but in principle it could be many more.
 Maintaining a stronger invariant is better.
 There are two simple approaches: